Skip to Content

 Fun fact: Pissaro and Monet preferred the unvarnished look as many Impressionists.
 Picasso and Van Gogh also didn't like to varnish their paintings.

-To be honest preparing the canvas or wood is as important as protecting it after painting.
+To be honest, preparing the canvas or wood is as important as protecting it after painting.
 Learn how to prime wood or gesso a canvas if you are about to start a new artwork.

-1 – Protection from the dust
+1 – Varnish protects from the dust

 As we remember, acrylics are water-based and the drying process is the simple process of water evaporation.